n-gao/seml_logger/README.md

 In addition to the manual logs, `seml_logger` also dumps all parameters in a file called `config.json` within the Tensorboard directory.
 The config file is also logged in Tensorboard directly via the `Text` functionality.

+If the experiment crashes, i.e., the code returns with an exception or an error code != 0, the stacktrace is also logged via Tensorboard for easy access.

 Finally, the results of the experiments are stored via `pickle` in `results.pickle` within the logging directory.